The Anatomy of Door Locks: Types, Parts, and How to Choose the Right One

-When you think of locks, traditional door locks are probably what comes to mind.
+When you think of the anatomy of door locks, traditional door locks are probably what comes to mind.
 These locks have a keyhole and a manual latch.
 This description makes door locks seem simple and plain, but they are actually much more complex than what meets the eye.
 A little research to better understand how each part works can help you fix lock problems on your own and reduce calls to your local emergency locksmith in Houston, TX.
 Below is an overview of the parts of a door lock and how they work.

 Many residential homes, apartments, schools, libraries, small commercial buildings and other similar spaces still use traditional key-and-doorknob locks for both interior and exterior doors.
 Traditional locks, also known as mechanical locks, while still popular today, are not the only type of lock available.
 Homeowners and business owners can also choose from different types of electronic locks, many of which are widely available and affordable.
 These types of locks use electricity and small motorized components instead of the parts found inside traditional locks.